by Dave Brown,

 Bar Room Dancing

-Bar room dancing: (this often includes western style dancing) Usually includes alcohol.
+Bar room dancing: This venue of dancing often includes western style dancing and most often includes alcohol.
 I liken this to free form dancing with a few structured moves.
 It’s just that.
 Body movement to the beat of the music.
 I lump these two types of dancing together mainly because of the use of Alcohol.

 I would like to make note of a more recent form of solo dancing that seems to originate in America.
 This is a type of dance that I leave to the young (it seems mostly male).
 This is known as “Break Dancing”.
 Many of us are familiar with this because of the current media focus.
 I’m sure that most of us, of a more mature age will refrain from this type of dancing for obvious physical reasons.
 I do respect the talent and physical strength that it takes to achieve this form of dance.
 At this stage of my life, my body is just not cut out for it.